divio/divio-cloud-docs/introduction/django-05-database.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the project's :ref:`Services <services>` view, add a PostgreSQL database.
 When you next deploy, or if you manually
-select *Provision* from the services options menu, it will be provisioned for the project (you need to do one of those
+select *Provision* from the services options menu, it will be provisioned for the project.
+Do one of these two things
-now).
+now.

 .. image:: /images/intro-services.png
    :alt: 'The Services view'